 Lambert, a lion cub, is mistakenly delivered in a flock of sheep by a stork (the same stork that was seen in Dumbo).
-He is taken in by an ewe after none of the delivered lambs choose her to be their mother.
-Lambert lives his life thinking he is a sheep until he is forced to unlock his true nature to defend the flock from an attack by a hungry wolf.
+He is taken in by a ewe after none of the delivered lambs choose her to be their mother, and the ewe refuses to let the stork take him away.
+Lambert lives his life thinking he is a sheep... until he is forced to unlock his true nature to defend the flock from an attack by a hungry wolf.

 This short provides examples of: